-- Different learners lead simple stretches. - The learners walk at a moderate pace around the cones.
-The educator blows the whistle, the learners stop. - The educator reads a puberty statement.
-If they think the statement is "True" they raise both hands above their head, if false, both hands point down, if not sure they hold both hands in front - The educator reveals the answer and if the learner was incorrect or not sure they must go into a crouching position and "duck walk" around the circle. - The learners with the correct answers continue walking until the whistle blows again.
+- The learners walk at a moderate pace around the cones.
+The educator blows the whistle, the - The educator reads a puberty statement.
+If they think the statement is "True" they raise both hands above their head, if false, both hands point down, if not sure they hold both hands in - The educator reveals the answer and if the learner was incorrect or not sure they must go into a crouching position and "duck walk" around the circle. - The learners with the correct answers continue walking until the whistle blows again.